“India's Criminal Court Hierarchy Made Easy”

 State of Rajasthan v.
 Kashi Ram (2006)

 This important case addressed the role of Sessions Courts in trying serious criminal offenses.
-The Supreme Court held that crimes involving life imprisonment or the death penalty must be heard in Sessions Courts, which have the proper authority and experience to handle such grave matters.
-The Court ruled that lower courts, including Magistrate Courts, do not have the jurisdiction to hear such cases, ensuring that serious offenses are dealt with at the appropriate judicial level.
+The Supreme Court ruled that Sessions Courts must hear crimes involving life imprisonment or the death penalty, as they have the proper authority and experience to handle such grave matters.
+The Court clarified that lower courts, including Magistrate Courts, do not have the jurisdiction to hear such cases, thereby ensuring that higher courts handle serious offenses at the appropriate judicial level.

 The Role and Functioning of Criminal Courts

 Each level of the criminal court hierarchy has a specialized function in the criminal justice system.
-Magistrate Courts handle initial hearings and less severe offenses, ensuring that minor crimes are processed efficiently.
-As cases become more serious, they move to the Sessions Courts, where detailed trials are conducted.
+Magistrate Courts conduct initial hearings and try less severe offenses, ensuring efficient processing of minor crimes.
+When cases become more serious, Sessions Courts take them up and conduct detailed trials.
 In cases of appeal or significant legal questions, High Courts step in to review and provide judgment, and finally, the Supreme Court serves as the ultimate authority.

-This tiered system ensures that justice is delivered in an orderly fashion, with each court having the authority to handle cases based on their severity and complexity.
+This tiered system delivers justice in an orderly manner, assigning each court the authority to handle cases according to their severity and complexity.
 Magistrate Courts deal with petty crimes and help clear the backlog of cases, while Sessions Courts ensure that serious crimes are given the attention they deserve.
 The High Courts and the Supreme Court provide oversight and ensure that the law is applied correctly in all situations.

 Magistrate Courts: